|

 Shaunna sent in this wonderful idea!

-Take your Scooby Doo party a step farther and do a Scooby Doo MYSTERY
+Take your Scooby Doo party a step farther and do a Scooby Doo MYSTERY theme!
+Watch a few Scooby Doo shows to give yourself a bit of inspiration.

-- use Halloween decorations including webs, bats, ghosts, cauldrons, etc. throughout the house
+- use Halloween decorations including webs, bats, ghosts, cauldrons, etc. Throughout the house

-children there to find an old piece of parchment with a story on it (you can
+- play spooky music in the room where'd you'd left the gifts -- lead the children there to find an old piece of parchment with a story on it (you can make parchment with regular paper and tea or coffee).

 - Here are some potential clues: